Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 example, Sesame [@broekstra2002sesame; @sesame]

-If you are interested in the state of database and data management research, the recent Beckman Report [@abadi2014beckman] provides a useful perspective.
+If you are interested in the state of database and data management research, the relatively recent Beckman Report [@abadi2014beckman] provides a useful perspective.